DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-06-28-custom-directive.md

 title: Create a custom attribute directive in Angular
 ---

-In this blog, I explain the different types of directives in Angular and we will create a custom attribute directive and use it in a template.
+In this blog, I explain the different types of directives in Angular, create a custom attribute directive and use it in a template.

 As usual, you can find a fully working project on my [GitHub](https://github.com/DaveStaudenmaier/custom-attribute-directive)

-Angular Version: 9
+Angular Version: 9.1

 ----
 ****